-Email Message Headers are present in all the emails you send and receive via internet.
-They have uniquely identifiable message ids, the sender, recipients and the subject information and also present various diagnostic information which is useful for Spam identification, message hops, delays and so on.
+Email Message Headers are present in all the emails you send and receive via the internet.
+They have uniquely identifiable message ids, the sender, recipients, and the subject information and also present various diagnostic information which is useful for spam identification, message hops, delays and so on.

 Steps to get the headers of an email in Zoho Mail:

-When you receive an email, the email content has the 'encoding' details using which the email will be decoded and displayed in Zoho Mail in readable format.
-UTF-8 encoding is adapted as universal encoding, and can be used to display multiple languages across browsers, and without any issues in the readability of emails.
+When you receive an email, the email content has the 'encoding' details using which the email will be decoded and displayed in Zoho Mail in a readable format.
+UTF-8 encoding is adopted as universal encoding and can be used to display multiple languages across browsers, and without any issues in the readability of emails.

 In some cases, the email content may have certain character codes, that are not supported in the 'encoding' details provided in the email.
 Hence such content may appear Garbled when viewing the message.
 This often occurs when you have a chain of emails in the same thread, with different character encoding values.

 You can use the 'View Garbled Message' Option, to open the particular email in a new window, and choose a suitable encoding from the browser.